Rawan-Amr111/E-commerce_website/README.md

 E-Commerce Perfume Store Template
-This is a static e-commerce website for a luxury perfume store, built using HTML, CSS, and JavaScript.
+This is an e-commerce website for a luxury perfume store, built using HTML, CSS, and JavaScript.
 The project includes several essential pages and features for an online shopping experience.

 Features:
 Pages Included: